seedmaas/SeedModeler-basic/README.md

 # README for Automatic Modeling - ICML 2024 AutoMath Challenge Submission

 Welcome to the official code repository for our submission to the ICML 2024 Challenges on Automated Math Reasoning, specifically for Track 3: Automated Optimization Problem-Solving with Code.
-We are thrilled to announce that our work has achieved third place in this prestigious competition, showcasing our innovative approach to solving complex optimization problems using automated modeling techniques.

 ## Overview